simoncrowe/python-query-filter/README.md

 or attributes within filtered objects.

 ### Use Case
-This package is best suited to nested, heterogenous data.
+This package is best suited to nested, heterogeneous data.
 Collections of flat homogenous dictionaries or objects are easier to filter with list comprehensions or generator expressions.

 ### Examples

 #### Filtering by list/dictionary items
-In these example we'll be filtering a typtical response from `boto3`, the python client for Amazon Web Services.
+In the next few examples, we'll be filtering a typical response from `boto3`, the python client for Amazon Web Services.

 ```python